teamfivsys/explorer-client-connect/README.md

 ## How can I deploy this project?

+A production build of this project can be created by running the command `npm run build`.
+The output will be located in the `dist` directory.

 Simply open [Lovable](https://lovable.dev/projects/885bef5d-72ec-49f0-b9ca-87d51737a6ea) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?